nvdaes/readFeeds/readme.md

 * NVDA will display an error message if a new feed cannot be created.
 * The title of the articles list dialog displays the selected feed name and number of items available.

+## Changes for 39.0.0

+* Improved notifications when title or URL are copied.

 ## Changes for 34.0.0

 * Added support for rss.cbc.ca feeds.